fraszle/fraszle/README.md

 - 👋 Hi, I’m @fraszle AKA Victoria!
 - 👀 I’m interested in: making programs and applications that improve people's lives!
-- 🌱 I’m currently learning: Leetcode
+- 🌱 I’m currently learning: Leetcode, Software Engineering II, and Computer Networks
 - 💞️ I’m looking to collaborate on: anything!
 - 📫 How to reach me: victoriadmyterko@gmail.com